maxharlow/tutorials/apis-with-opencorporates/README.md

 Dealing with rate limits
 ------------------------

 At this point you might start to see `403` errors being printed out.
 We can avoid this by passing an API key with our requests.
-[Sign up for a Opencorporates API key.](https://opencorporates.com/api_accounts/new)
+[Sign up for a Opencorporates API key.] (https://opencorporates.com/api_accounts/new)

-***Rate limit***: Often used by APIs to say how many requests can be made by one person within a given period of time.
-For Opencorporates [we are limited to 500 requests a month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) unless we use an API key.
+***Rate limit:*** Often used by APIs to say how many requests can be made by one person within a given period of time.
+For Opencorporates [we are limited to 500 requests a month] (https://api.opencorporates.com/documentation/API-Reference#usage_limits) unless we use an API key.

-***API key***: A code sent with each request to let an API track how many requests you are making.
+***API key:*** A code sent with each request to let an API track how many requests you are making.
 Having a key is mandatory for many APIs.

 To send your API key with each request we need to modify the `url` variable in the `lookup` function to be: